Japanese Swords

 Finally crushed Abalone shells incorporated into the lacquer of this Tanto scabbard give it a green , shimmering finish, the period fittings are off the same design and certified.

 Explanation : This Tanto comes from a turbulent part of Japanese Samurai History, Mino Sword smiths were renowned for their Sword making.
 Mino no Kuni was a province that is today called southern Gifu Prefecture .
 There were many famous Sword smiths working in Mino amongst them Sekino Magoroku Kanemoto, and Nosada who were well revered.
 Tanto by KANETO are very rare and this is the first time I have had the opportunity to find one and make it available for collectors, it comes from a Japanese collector.
 The Hamon is balanced on both sides and it is polished in Sashikomi polish ( The classical style ) exhibiting a beautiful uniform hamon on both sides of the blade.
 The Hamon of the Kissaki ( Boshi ) is beautiful on both sides and adds an expression to the Tanto.
 I highly recommend this Tanto and Koshirae as an important part of Japanese Samurai History.
-This is the first work of Kaneto that I have seen in many years of collecting.

 Certification : NBTHK Hozon certificates for Tanto and also Koshirae ( double certificates ) verifying the authenticity.